adr/madr/docs/index.md

 ## News

+* 2023-05-05: Two new blog posts discuss how to [create](https://medium.com/olzzio/how-to-create-architectural-decision-records-adrs-and-how-not-to-93b5b4b33080) and how to [review](https://medium.com/olzzio/how-to-review-architectural-decision-records-adrs-and-how-not-to-2707652db196) ADRs (and how not to).
+MADR is referenced in both.
-* 2022-11-22.
-MADR Version 1.0 was released five years ago.
+* 2022-11-22: MADR Version 1.0 was released five years ago.
 A new blog post ["The Markdown ADR (MADR) Template Explained and Distilled"](https://medium.com/olzzio/the-markdown-adr-madr-template-explained-and-distilled-b67603ec95bb) is available on Medium.
 * 2022-10-09: Release of MADR 3.0.0.\
   The most important change is the merged of sections "Positive Consequences" and "Negative Consequences" into "Consequences" to enable similar grammar as in "Pros and Cons of the Options".
   [[Full Changelog](https://github.com/adr/madr/blob/main/CHANGELOG.md#300--2022-10-09)]